Biden honors LIer shot after stopping rape attempt

 SUNY Cortland junior Kyle Richard was shot twice after stopping an attempted sexual assault last summer on Long Island.

-A SUNY Cortland junior who was shot twice after stopping an attempted rape on Long Island last summer was commended for his courage by former Vice President Joe Biden Wednesday in Manhattan.
+A SUNY Cortland junior who was shot twice after stopping an attempted rape in Uniondale last summer was commended for his courage by former Vice President Joe Biden.

-Kyle Richard was honored at the national Biden Courage Awards where the 20-year-old Lakeview resident was hailed as a hero, according to a news release posted on the school’s website.
+Kyle Richard was honored at the national Biden Courage Awards Wednesday in Manhattan, where the 20-year-old Lakeview resident was hailed as a hero, according to a news release posted on the school’s website.

 “Not everyone can be a hero like Kyle,” Biden said at the event while urging other young men not to be silent bystanders.
 “But you have an obligation to holler ... to step up.”